This is how I went about creating a relationship with my stepdaughter.

 If Rome wasn’t built in a day, your relationship cant be either

 One day months later, Mike had to work out of town on a Saturday.
 Which means Mikayla and I were home by ourselves.
 I put on music to clean like I normally do and was jamming out singing.
-Music gets me very zen and in a positive mindset, but apparently it also means I sing to myself… A LOT.
-It has become such a normal thing in my house to the point where my step-daughter has starting to do it, which now has turned into our bonding time.
+Music gets me very zen and in a positive mindset, but apparently, it also means I sing to myself… A LOT.
+It has become such a normal thing in my house to the point where my stepdaughter has started to do it, which now has turned into our bonding time.
 FINALLY… IT HAPPENED A BOND IS FORMING!

 We somehow got into singing karaoke on YouTube.
 We sat there for hours and just sang and laughed.
 She tried recording some songs for YouTube, but she got too scared.
 In other words, it ended up just being me singing.